ProAI/intlized-components/README.md

 ### Translation Example

-The most convient way to use intlized components is to extend the dictionary for every component, define intlized components and use the predefined `<Trans>` component.
+The most convient way to use intlized components is to create a local dictionary for every component, define intlized components and use the predefined `<Trans>` component.
 Basically with intlized components you can use any component as intlized component, just import the `intlized` function and wrap the component.
 But in most cases you need nothing more than the `<Trans>` component.

 ```jsx
 import React from "react";